2005 NCAA conference realignment: Athletic consequences

 For the ACC, the expansion has been a mixed bag.
 The financial revenue from television has increased, and are slated to increase even more when a new contract with ESPN takes effect.
 For the three schools that came from the Big East, financial distributions from the ACC are much greater than they were in the Big East.
-A benefit for the original members is that the ACC is now able to host a football conference championship game and has a guaranteed College Football Playoff bowl tie in with the Orange Bowl.
+A benefit for the original members is that the ACC is now able to host a football conference championship game and has a guaranteed New Year's Six bowl tie in with the Orange Bowl.
 However, since the inaugural game in 2005 box office receipts and TV ratings for the football championship have declined.
 This was generally attributed to the fact that the conference's two Florida based teams were not playing in games in Jacksonville and Tampa.
 Beginning in 2010, the game was moved to Charlotte, NC, a location more central to the ACC membership, but arguably less of a destination city.

 Although the move was due to football, the Big East and its football-sponsoring successor, the American Athletic Conference, have not won a national championship in football after the 2005 realignments (though UCF was ranked #1 by Colley Matrix in 2017), and the ACC has only won three times, partly due to the concurrent rise of the Southeastern Conference as the NCAA's pre-eminent football power conference (an SEC member school was the consensus FBS national champion in each season from 2006 to 2012).
 The ACC's three football national championships since 2005 have been Florida State's 2013 championship over Auburn and Clemson's 2016 championship and 2018 championship over Alabama.
 The ACC's last national championship prior to the realignment was in 1999, when Florida State beat future ACC member (and then Big East member) Virginia Tech in the 2000 Sugar Bowl.
 The Big East's last national championship came in 2001, when future ACC member Miami beat Nebraska in the 2002 Rose Bowl.
 Ironically, since 2005, the ACC and the Big East/American have combined to win nine D-I men's basketball championships: Virginia in 2019, North Carolina in 2009 and 2017, Duke in 2010 and 2015, UConn in 2011, 2014, and 2023, and Louisville in 2013 (although Louisville's title has since been vacated due to massive violations of NCAA rules).